 FAU's class of 64 medical students could be doubled with adequate square footage in a new facility, which would mean an additional 64 doctor of medicine degrees awarded annually.
 Each year, more than 4,000 applicants seek admission to this limited number of seats, showcasing the interest amongst future doctors.
 FAU currently maintains a 100% placement rate for these students in their residencies.
 In the first year of placement, roughly half of FAU's graduates matched within the state of Florida.
-2. Number of Additional Students Served and the Benefits/Efficiencies Created (increase graduation rate, alleviate waitlist, increase academic support, etc) Explanation: Adequate space would eventually create a path for FAU to build medical school enrollments to more than 500 students.
+Number of Additional Students Served and the Benefits/Efficiencies Created (increase graduation rate, alleviate waitlist, increase academic support, etc) school enrollments to more than 500 students.
 Currently enrollments are just below 250 students.
 3. Amount of Additional Research Funding to be Obtained; Patents Awarded Explanation: The Charles E. Schmidt College of Medicine is currently restricted in terms of growth due to limited space.
 The addition of this facility would enable the college to expand its current medical enrollments, existing research programs, add new residency programs, and increase clinical operations on the Boca Raton campus.
 This will in turn lead to increased research expenditures.
 As an example, in the Department of Biomedical Science, FAU employs 18 tenured and tenure-earning faculty who each produced an average of more than \$140,000 in sponsored research expenditures in academic year 2013-14 (latest available data).
 If space was available to increase the size of the faculty by only 10 faculty, then the expectation would be that the university could eventually produce an additional \$1.4M each year.
-4. | Project is in an Area of Strategic Emphasis as Determined by the Board of Governors' Gap Analysis or the Department of Economic Opportunity's National Occupational Forecast Explanation: 5. | Improves the Ranking of a Preeminent Program or Improves on a Performance Funding Model Metric Explanation: 6.
-Increase Business Partnerships Which Will Lead to Guaranteed Internships and Jobs for Students Explanation: Partnering with the FAU Consortium for Graduate Medical Education, consisting of the Boca Raton Regional Hospital, Bethesda Healthcare, and Tenet HealthCare system's Delray Medical Center, St. Mary's Medical Center and West Boca Medical Center, FAU offers a growing number of fully accredited s committed to excellence in edu ps would grow as a result of inc Space Improves the Use, either Opera lanation: tionally or Academically, of Existing etc. oution of Local Funds Through I anation: Matching Grants, Property Donations, Facility by Cost and Extends the Life of the ing Standards (cost-benefit analysis of Exp lanation: Other Pertinent In nformation not included above:
+Project is in an Area of Strategic Emphasis as Determined by the Board of Governors' Gap Analysis or the Department of Economic Opportunity's National Occupational Forecast Explanation: 5.
+Improves the Ranking of a Preeminent Program or Improves on a Performance Funding Model Metric Explanation: 6.
+Increase Business Partnerships Which Will Lead to Guaranteed Internships and Jobs for Students Explanation: Partnering with the FAU Consortium for Graduate Medical Education, consisting of the Boca Raton Regional Hospital, Bethesda Healthcare, and Tener HealthCare system's Delray Medical Center, St. Mary's Medical Center and West Boca Medical Center, FAU offers a growing number of fully accredited residencies committed to excellence in education and patient care.
+These partnerships would grow as a result of increased capacity.